parthshah-dev/ATM-Simulation-in-C-Beginner-Friendly-/README.md

   ATM Class: Contains functions for handling account operations.

-  - generateAcc(): Generates a random 12-digit account number.
+  - generateAcc(): Generates a 12-digit account number.
   - openAcc(): Opens a new account by taking user details.
   - setPin(): Allows setting a 4-digit PIN.
   - checkBalance(): Displays the current account balance.